Channapatna Assembly constituency

-Channapatna Assembly constituency is one of the 224 constituencies in Karnataka Assembly is one of the constituencies located in Ramanagara district.
+Channapatna Assembly constituency is one of the 224 constituencies in Karnataka Assembly is one of the constituencies located in Bengaluru South district.

 It is a part of Bangalore Rural Lok Sabha constituency, along with eight other assembly constituencies.

 Channapatna constituency is well known for many important people in Karnataka politics.
 The first education minister of Mysore State, V. Venkatappa, was from this constituency.